 Meaghan OíNeal coaches for the NE Diamond Gems and is a varsity softball coach for Maynard HS.
 A 2012 graduate of Franklin Pierce University, Meaghan was a top defensive player at 3rd base and strong hitter, leading the team in RBIs in 2010.
 Meaghan specializes in hitting and defense skills instruction and softball strength & conditioning for players of all ages and abilities.

-Ashton Whidden is the softball pitching coach for Franklin Pierce University.
-Prior to joining the FP staff coach Whidden pitched for Saint Leo University in the Sunshine State Conference and Florida's elite "Team FLA" fastpitch softball club.
+Ashton Whidden was the softball pitching coach for Franklin Pierce University (2011-13) and is an assistant coach for the Polar Crush elite 18U team.
+She pitched for Saint Leo University in the Sunshine State Conference and Florida's elite "Team FLA" fastpitch softball club.
 Coach Whidden has several years experience instructing pitching for developing and advanced players.
 She is available for private and semi-private lessons.

 Top Notch Instruction!

 All of our instructors have years of experience teaching and